AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

     });
     ```

     Another important thing to note, is the existence of the following block in the starter template `src/index.js` file, which can be used to ensure the Add-on UI SDK has been fully initialized and is ready for use before trying to implement your UI.

-    You may have noticed that the original button included in the UI was set to `disabled`, and is subsequently enabled in this block, as an example:
+You may have also noticed that the original button in the UI was set to `disabled`, and is subsequently enabled in this block:

     ```js
     addOnUISdk.ready.then(() => {